termux/termux-float/README.md

 You can help debug problems by setting appropriate `logcat` `Log Level` in `Termux` app settings -> `Termux:Float` -> `Debugging` -> `Log Level` (Requires `Termux` app version `>= 0.118.0`).
 The `Log Level` defaults to `Normal` and log level `Verbose` currently logs additional information.
 Its best to revert log level to `Normal` after you have finished debugging since private data may otherwise be passed to `logcat` during normal operation and moreover, additional logging increases execution time.

-Once log levels have been set, you can run the `logcat` command in `Termux` or `Termux:Float` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d` to take a dump of the log.
+Once log levels have been set, you can run the `logcat` command in `Termux` or `Termux:Float` app terminal to view the logs in realtime (`Ctrl+c` to stop) or use `logcat -d > logcat.txt` to take a dump of the log.
 You can also view the logs from a PC over `ADB`.
 For more information, check official android `logcat` guide [here](https://developer.android.com/studio/command-line/logcat).

 ##### Log Levels
 - `Off` - Log nothing